Sidcot School, Winscombe, nr Bristol

 Science is one of the school’s strengths with traditional looking labs and classrooms.

 There’s a huge light and airy refectory with a sort of large chill out space next door.
 With its little bistro tables and chairs, table football and a little cafeteria – you could almost forget you were in a school.
-What else

 The school was founded by Quakers in 1699 and the school’s ethos is still based on the Quaker principle of finding the ‘god’ or the ‘good’ in everyone.
 The seven central Quaker beliefs of respect, integrity, simplicity, equality, peace, truth, and sustainability aren’t really about religion in this environment, more a guiding set of life principles – and it’s these principles which guide each aspect of school life.
 The school motto is Live Adventurously; students are encouraged to be outward looking, to see life as an adventure and to welcome challenges, to voice their own opinions and values whilst listening to those of others and to be part of a community where everyone is equally valued.